 Jobs and opportunities for young people plus job clubs, CV tips and more to help you find and get the perfect job.

-Oxfordshire County Council keeps information about all young people.
-This is to help us help you better.
+Oxfordshire County Council keeps in touch with all young people.
+This is to help you find and stay in the best 16+ learning and progress successfully to your first job or apprenticeship.
 Register and help us keep your information up to date.

 Opportunities and Vacancy Bulletins for people aged 16-19 (up to age 25 with learning difficulties)